KDIS-DSPPM/r-fundamentals/README.md

 - Pandoc and LaTeX (for R markdown)

 I provided an [installation guideline](https://github.com/KDIS-DSPPM/r-fundamentals/blob/main/software_setup.md) on the GitHub repository.
-To avoid installation and configuration issues during class, I provide all the lecture notes based on MyBinder (https://mybinder.org/), which helps code be reproducible by anyone, anywhere.
+To avoid installation and configuration issues during class, I will make all the lecture notes using [MyBinder](https://mybinder.org/).
+The binder helps the code embedded in the lecture notes be reproducible by anyone, anywhere.
 For the assignments and final exam, you should code in R using your own machine.

 ## Evaluation